-On March 18, regarding the spent fuel in the common spent fuel pool, we have confirmed that the water level of the pool was secured.
+- On March 18, regarding the spent fuel in the common spent fuel pool, we have confirmed that the water level of the pool was secured.
 At around 10:37am March 21, water spraying to common spent fuel pool has started and finished at approx. 3:30pm.
-At around 6:05pm, fuel pool cooling pump was activated to cool the pool.

-- common spent fuel pool: a spent fuel pool for common use set in a separate building in a plant site in order to preserve spent fuel which are transferred from the spent fuel pool in each Unit building. - At 2:34 pm, April 17, the occurrence of a short circuit caused by the lack of repair of the end of the unused cable which is connected parallel to the power of spent fuel common pool caused the circuit breaker of the power side to open resulting in suspended power supply to the spent fuel common pool.
-However, at 5:30 pm, April 17, the power of the spent fuel common pool was restored after the removal and inspection of the cable. - At 8:40 am on July 21, we stopped operation of the cooling facility of common pool due to the change of power sources associated with double circuit installation for offsite power at Unit 5 and 6.
-At 2:41 pm, the cooling facility of common pool was restored.
+At around 6:05pm, fuel pool cooling pump was activated to cool the pool. common spent fuel pool: a spent fuel pool for common use set in a separate building in a plant site in order to preserve spent fuel which are transferred from the spent fuel pool in each Unit building. - At 2:34 pm, April 17, the occurrence of a short circuit caused by the lack of repair of the end of the unused cable which is connected parallel to the power of spent fuel common pool caused the circuit breaker of the power side to open resulting in suspended power supply to the spent fuel common pool.
+However, at 5:30 pm, April 17, the power of the spent fuel common pool was restored after the removal and inspection of the cable. - We stopped cooling facility for common pool due to switching power sources for installation of double circuits for offsite power sources for Unit 5 and 6 during the following period: